Inbibo/shift_docs/docs/reference/shift_catalogs/standard.md

 </figure>

 Implements a for loop in Shift.
-This works by generating multiple execution stack, each using a value from an iterable as inputs.
+This works by generating multiple execution stacks, each using a value from an iterable as inputs.
-Each execution stack uses one value from the iterable as if it was effectively iterating over the input values.
+Each execution stack uses one value from the iterable as if it were effectively iterating over the input values.
 Outputs the iterated value from the input iterable.